 Who requires a longer focal length, likes to use the proven C14 from Celestron.
 With an Aperture of 14” (354 mm) and f/11 it is popular for planetary observations.
 But as well deep sky photographers like this telescope in combination with the Hyperstar corrector: In prime focus this results in a focal length of 675 mm only (f/1.9!) with a FOV of about 30 mm.
 Under Namibian skies this enables photographers to take extremely deep pictures.

-The C14 sits on a large fork mount, which has found its home under its own roll-off roof.
+The C14 sits on a large self-made fork mount, which has found its home under its own roll-off roof.
 It is driven by an FS2 drive system and equipped with electronic encoders.

 11" Schmidt-Cassegrain (C11)

 The small brother of the C14 is a popular instrument beyond amateur astronomers.
 With an aperture of 11” (280 mm) and a focal length of 2.800 mm the C11 can still be called a handy scope.
 This is the reason, why it is often used on one of our external piers, mainly for visual observation.